myang5/curriculum-test/README.md

 - Open `unit-config/eslint-boilerplates/eslint-react.json` and make a change to the file.
 Save the file but don't commit the change.
 - Run `npm run update-eslint --feat-branch=<your branch name>`
 - The terminal should indicate that changes were detected in `eslint-react.json`, and that `unit-6-react-tic-tac-toe` and `unit-7-react-redux` need to be updated (these repos list `eslint-react.json` in their `eslint` key in the `unitConfig.json` file).
 - After the script finishes running, go to the links listed in the two units `origin` key in `unitConfig.json` file.
-You'll see that there are new feature branches with the change, ready to be PRed and merged (still working on doing that programmatically).
+You'll see that there are new PRs for each repo, ready to be merged (still working on doing that programmatically).

 ## unitConfig.json and UnitConfig